-At the end of this syllabus is the schedule of lectures and reading.
-Do not miss the reading assignments.
-Try to read each assigned portion of the textbook before we talk about it in class.
-It will make class easier to follow, since you know what is in the book and what isn't.
-Also (as already mentioned) in MyBC you will find "Text Chapter Questions."
-You may use these to guide yourself through the text and lectures.
-I will use them for class discussions and for possible tests.
+Classes will involve both lecture and discussion.
+Most will follow the topic outlines, available in MyBCC, though some days will be set aside for other matters.
+Try to read each section of the text before we talk about it in class.
+It makes class easier to follow, since you know what is in the book and what isn't.
 Be sure to take notes in class, but not on every word.
 Simply summarize the essence of things as you go and whatever details you want to support it.
 Often review your class and reading notes.
 If you're ever not sure you're on top of it all, ask questions in class--or drop by during my office hour.

 The "class participation" grade will be based on quizzes and discussion performance.
 Most class discussions will focus on assignments from the weekly online readings.
-These will be available at MyBC.
+These will be available at MyBCC and also the Pearson portal.
 A few quizzes will be surprise ones, in which case they will cover the content of the previous day's class.
-Note: missed quizzes are made up during office hour.
+Note: missed quizzes are not made up, though they may be excused.